 Accommodation in Lam Dong

-In Bao Loc, there are not many high-end resorts like Da Lat, accommodation areas are usually 3-star or lower, such as small hotels, homestays, motels, located in the city center.
+In Bao Loc, there are not many high-end resorts like Da Lat; accommodation areas are usually 3-star or lower, such as small hotels, homestays, and motels, located in the city center.
 Room rates range from about 200,000 VND to 1.5 million VND per night.
-In Madagui eco-tourism area, or tourist attractions in Lang Biang – Da Lat, homestays are a reasonable choice.
+In the Madagui eco-tourism area, or tourist attractions in Lang Biang – Da Lat, homestays are a reasonable choice.

-There are many accommodation options in Gia Nghia area.
-Robin Hotel, Ngoc Thuong, Dak Nong Lodge, Sunrise Hotel are highly rated on booking websites.
+There are many accommodation options in the Gia Nghia area.
+Robin Hotel, Ngoc Thuong, Dak Nong Lodge, and Sunrise Hotel are highly rated on booking websites.
 Prices range from 300,000 to nearly 1.5 million VND per night.
-Some famous homestays and farmstays in Gia Nghia are Yumin Farm house, Hoa Dat Garden, Ngo Gia Trang; in Dak R’Lap district there is Molly Home; in Dak Mil there is Montagnards Home Farm, prices range from 150,000 to 1 million VND per night.
+Some famous homestays and farmstays in Gia Nghia include Yumin Farmhouse, Hoa Dat Garden, and Ngo Gia Trang.
+In Dak R’Lap District, there is Molly Home.
+In Dak Mil, there is Montagnards Home Farm.
+Prices range from 150,000 to 1 million VND per night.

-If you go in a large group, you can stay in Ta Dung tourist area or Phuong Van Farm to feel immersed in nature.
-Ta Dung lake is a destination considered as “forest in the city” with green space of forests, coffee gardens interspersed with green vegetable gardens, fruit trees.
+If you go in a large group, you can stay in the Ta Dung tourist area or the Phuong Van Farm to feel immersed in nature.
+Ta Dung lake is a destination considered as “forest in the city” with green space of forests, coffee gardens, and green vegetable gardens, fruit trees.

-Hotels in tourist centers such as Phan Thiet, Mui Ne, Phu Quy Island have a variety of accommodation types, from homestays, budget hotels to high-end resorts.
-In Mui Ne, coastal resorts are concentrated on Nguyen Dinh Chieu Street such as The Anam, Sailing Club Resort, Anantara Mui Ne Resort & Spa, Pandanus Resort, The Cliff Resort and Residences, Centara Mirage Resort.
+Hotels in tourist centers such as Phan Thiet, Mui Ne, and Phu Quy Island offer a variety of accommodation options, from homestays and budget hotels to high-end resorts.
+In Mui Ne, coastal resorts are concentrated along Nguyen Dinh Chieu Street, including The Anam, Sailing Club Resort, Anantara Mui Ne Resort & Spa, Pandanus Resort, The Cliff Resort and Residences, and Centara Mirage Resort.
 Double room rates range from about 1 million VND to 10 million VND per night.
-Smaller motels and hotels are located in alleys, mainly concentrated on Huynh Thuc Khang Street extending towards Hon Rom, with prices under 1 million VND.
+Smaller motels and hotels are located in alleys, mainly along Huynh Thuc Khang Street, extending toward Hon Rom, with prices under 1 million VND.

 Adam Resort Mui Ne (source: booking)

-Phu Quy Island has invested in building many new accommodation locations, with diverse forms such as motels, hotels, homestays and small-scale resorts.
-Many resorts have beautiful designs and create impressive photo angles for young people such as Queen Sea Resort, Roman Resort Phu Quy, Coco Villa, Villa Bien Xanh… Room prices range from about 300,000 VND to more than 1 million VND per night.
+Phu Quy Island has invested in developing numerous new accommodation options, including motels, hotels, homestays, and small-scale resorts.
+Many resorts feature beautiful designs and offer impressive photo angles for young people, such as Queen Sea Resort, Roman Resort Phu Quy, Coco Villa, and Villa Bien Xanh.
+Room prices range from about 300,000 VND to more than 1 million VND per night.

 Sightseeing in Lam Dong

 In the past, when mentioning Lam Dong, people immediately thought of the cold Da Lat, Bao Loc tea hills, pine forests, waterfalls and cool green ecological spaces.
-But now, Lam Dong officially has a sea, stretching from Mui Ne, Ham Tien, Ke Ga to La Gi, Tuy Phong… Not only does it have pristine seascapes and traditional fishing villages, this coastal area also preserves the Cham Pa cultural heritage, coral reef ecosystems, natural sand dunes.
-Let’s take a look for more details with us.
+But now, Lam Dong officially has a sea, stretching from Mui Ne, Ham Tien, Ke Ga, and La Gi to Tuy Phong.
+Not only does it have pristine landscapes and traditional fishing villages, but this coastal area also preserves the Cham Pa cultural heritage, coral reef ecosystems, and natural sand dunes.
+Let’s review the details together.

 Dreaming cites and urban areas